-Please find below information you will need for your arrival on Thursday, January 3rd as well as the start of your program:
+Please find below information you will need for your arrival on Monday, January 6th as well as the start of your program.
+Please note that this is the only date we are able to provide transportation from the airport and support checking into housing:

 ITEMS FOR YOUR ACTION BELOW